Climatik-Project/Climatik-Project/README.md

            threshold: "500"
    ```

-3. The power capping operator watches for changes in the KServe deployments and ScaleObjects.
+3. The power capping operator watches for changes in the KServe deployments and ScaledObjects.

-4. The power capping operator updates the PowerCappingConfig CRD with the ScaleObject references.
+4. The power capping operator updates the PowerCappingConfig CRD with the ScaledObject references.
    ```yaml
    apiVersion: powercapping.climatik-project.ai/v1
    kind: PowerCappingConfig